cybercongress/cybernomics/bostrom/README.md

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}extra\_links ~ f( agents\_count, setting name, following, extra )">

-Also, the founding team envisions some basic stuff to cyberlink such as naming systems and tokens.
-So we can rely on this demand too.
+The founding team plans to cyberlink blockchain naming systems and tokens.
+By doing this we predict the demand on the V token will be higher.

 We left `extra_links` and `guaranteed_links` count equal to 0 but it can be changed in the future.